Rayonier (NYSE:RYN) Issues FY23 Earnings Guidance

 Rayonier (NYSE:RYN – Get Rating) issued an update on its FY23 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.36-0.50 for the period, compared to the consensus EPS estimate of $0.60.
 Rayonier also updated its FY 2023 guidance to $0.36-$0.50 EPS.

-In related news, CEO David L. Nunes sold 20,000 shares of the stock in a transaction dated Monday, January 30th.
-The stock was sold at an average price of $35.42, for a total transaction of $708,400.00.
-Following the sale, the chief executive officer now owns 316,921 shares of the company’s stock, valued at approximately $11,225,341.82.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 0.62% of the company’s stock.
+In other news, CEO David L. Nunes sold 20,000 shares of the business’s stock in a transaction on Monday, January 30th.
+The stock was sold at an average price of $35.42, for a total value of $708,400.00.
+Following the completion of the transaction, the chief executive officer now owns 316,921 shares in the company, valued at $11,225,341.82.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.62% of the stock is owned by company insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-HighTower Advisors LLC increased its position in Rayonier by 27.7% during the 1st quarter.
-HighTower Advisors LLC now owns 38,574 shares of the real estate investment trust’s stock valued at $1,583,000 after buying an additional 8,368 shares in the last quarter.
-Cetera Advisor Networks LLC purchased a new position in shares of Rayonier in the first quarter valued at about $250,000.
-Citigroup Inc. lifted its position in shares of Rayonier by 22.8% in the first quarter.
-Citigroup Inc. now owns 67,932 shares of the real estate investment trust’s stock valued at $2,793,000 after acquiring an additional 12,594 shares in the last quarter.
-Natixis Advisors L.P. purchased a new stake in shares of Rayonier in the first quarter worth about $471,000.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its position in shares of Rayonier by 12.3% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 53,278 shares of the real estate investment trust’s stock worth $2,191,000 after buying an additional 5,816 shares in the last quarter.
-82.87% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of the company.
+Allianz Asset Management GmbH grew its holdings in Rayonier by 28.9% during the first quarter.
+Allianz Asset Management GmbH now owns 13,231 shares of the real estate investment trust’s stock valued at $544,000 after purchasing an additional 2,964 shares during the period.
+Natixis Advisors L.P. lifted its position in shares of Rayonier by 10.8% in the second quarter.
+Natixis Advisors L.P. now owns 12,679 shares of the real estate investment trust’s stock worth $474,000 after buying an additional 1,235 shares in the last quarter.
+Synovus Financial Corp purchased a new stake in shares of Rayonier in the first quarter worth about $449,000.
+Eqis Capital Management Inc. purchased a new stake in shares of Rayonier in the first quarter worth about $395,000.
+Finally, Guggenheim Capital LLC lifted its position in shares of Rayonier by 76.7% in the first quarter.
+Guggenheim Capital LLC now owns 9,026 shares of the real estate investment trust’s stock worth $371,000 after buying an additional 3,917 shares in the last quarter.
+Institutional investors own 82.87% of the company’s stock.

 About Rayonier